You are here

 History of Money in Trinidad & Tobago

 Want to get a closer look at the history of money?
-Visit the Bank's Money Museum.
+Visit the Bank's Money Museum or take a quick view of the Bank's publication - Post-Independence History of Trinidad and Tobago Banknotes 1962 - 2012.

 Trinidad and Tobago’s currency system has historically been characterised by a multitude of currencies on account of the occupation of the islands by major colonial powers of predominately French, Spanish and British origin.
 Upon occupation of Trinidad in 1797, the British encountered a rudimentary system devoid of banks and bank notes.
 This was also true of Tobago’s monetary arrangements at this time.
 The existing money, limited in supply, consisted of Spanish, Mexican, Portuguese and French currencies.
 The diversity of the coins’ origin was matched by their varying characteristics in terms of weight, size, metal composition and authenticity.